What is the meaning of Renaissance culture?

 These elements combined to create a period of extraordinary growth and discovery, setting the foundation for many aspects of contemporary culture.

 For those intrigued by the transformative power of Renaissance culture, exploring this era reveals a world eager to embrace innovation and knowledge.
-It was when new technologies, such as the printing press, played a crucial role in spreading ideas and knowledge across Europe.
+It was during this time that new technologies, such as the printing press, played a crucial role in spreading ideas and knowledge across Europe.

-The Renaissance’s influence continues today, as its legacy endures through the arts, sciences, and humanities.
+The Renaissance’s influence endures today, as its legacy is reflected in the arts, sciences, and humanities.

 Renaissance Culture: Historical Context